maddenp/condev/README.md

 - Create a conda environment based on your project's recipe with the `make env` command
 - Execute your project's defined code-quality tests with the `make test` command (or the more granular `make lint`, `make typecheck`, and `make unittest` commands)
 - Auto-format your Python code with the `make format` command

+The Bash shell created by `make devshell` may start with only a subset of the host shell's environment.
+If a `.condevrc` file exists in your home directory, it will be sourced to do any environment setup you require.
+For example, you might create a `~/.condevrc` file with the content `source ~/.bashrc`.

 ## Demo